AccelAI/AI-Workshop-Installation-Guides/AI-Local/step_by_step_Windows_install.md

 ![Anaconda Installation](../imgs/anaconda-install.png)

 3. To make sure that everything is up to date, which is almost never the case, even with a fresh install, open the Anaconda Prompt, which is an application that will be found in the new Anaconda folder.
-(Note: The Anaconda Prompt is just like the Command Prompt, however, it ensures that you are able to run Anaconda and Conda commands without have to change directory.)
+(Note: The Anaconda Prompt is just like the Command Prompt, however, it ensures that you are able to run Anaconda and Conda commands without having to change directory.)
 Run `conda update conda` and then `conda update --all`.
 For both of these, when requested to proceed, enter "y".
 (Note: The 2nd command should include an update of conda, however, it's been noted that doing these in two steps can sometimes avoid some crashing.)

 `conda list` will give you a list of everything installed along with the version numbers.